hp2002/Guitar-Helper/README.md

 6. There you go!
 You have a custom fretboard with the notes you wish to play with the song, Enjoy!

-# Future improvements
+# Potential Future improvements

-* Use of graphics to draw the fretboard instead of the command line interface
+* Use of graphics to draw the fretboard instead of the command line interface.
-* Options of major and minor keys for music composing
+* Addition of minor keys for music composing.
-* Scalaing the application and adding more features like note recognition, metronome, note synthesis, etc.
+* Scaling the application and adding more features like note recognition, metronome, note synthesis, etc.
-* Adding support for other musical instruments
+* Adding support for other musical instruments.